rihadroshan/Ollama-WebUI/README.md

 # Ollama WebUI
 It's a responsive web interface designed for interacting with AI models.
 It provides a minimal, user-friendly chat experience with support for both dark and light modes, real-time responses, and accessibility features.

+## Features
+- **Responsive UI** — Smooth experience across all devices.
+- **Real-time AI Interaction** — Instant feedback powered by your preferred AI model.
+- **Dark & Light Modes** — Effortlessly switch between themes.
+- **Accessibility First** — Designed with inclusivity in mind.
+- **Customization Ready** — Easily configure your AI model and tailor the experience to your needs.

 ## **Installation**
 1. Clone this repository:
    ```bash